GiganticPlayground/RunnTimesheetUserscript/README.md

 ## Installation

-1. Ensure you have Tampermonkey installed in your browser.
+1. Ensure you have Tampermonkey installed in your browser or another userscript extension.
 If not, download and install from [Tampermonkey's website](http://tampermonkey.net/).
+The script has only been tested with Tampermonkey.
 2. Click [here](https://raw.githubusercontent.com/GiganticPlayground/RunnTimesheetUserscript/main/runnUserScript.user.js) to install the script.
 3. Once installed, the script will prompt you to enter your ClickUp Team ID, ClickUp API Token, and Runn API Token the first time it runs.